 All of these awards recognize scientific excellence and inspiring promotion of diversity in the field of neuroscience!

 In 2021, the Trustees awarded eight Trustee Recognition Awards, to:

 There are many wonderful programs aimed at enhancing diversity in science by recruiting underrepresented groups to science and offering initial entry to a research career.
 However, far fewer programs focus on retention and promotion to encourage diverse scientists at postgraduate levels to persevere in academic research.
 The diversity gap in research will inevitably persist unless the innovative work, and continuing participation, of underrepresented populations are recognized and incentivized during the period between receiving the PhD and gaining tenure-track employment.
 The Grass Foundation has a long history of creating impactful change in neuroscience, especially through the Grass Fellowship Program at the Marine Biological Laboratory (MBL) which supports early career scientists.

-Building on this tradition, the Henry Grass, MD Rising Stars in Neuroscience Award seeks to increase the visibility of postdoctoral scientists from groups under-represented in neuroscience.
-The Trustees will offer up to three awards to neuroscientists applying in winter 2021-2022, who meet the following qualifications:
+Building on this tradition, the Henry Grass Rising Stars in Neuroscience Award seeks to increase the visibility of postdoctoral scientists from groups under-represented in neuroscience.
+The Trustees will make the award to a neuroscientist from among the applicants who meet the following qualifications: